YTasheva/learning-to-code-landing-page/README.md

 ### User Story

--AS A marketing agency
+- AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our site is optimized for search engines
+- I WANT a codebase that follows accessibility standards
+- SO THAT our site is optimized for search engines

 ### Acceptance Criteria